 Greg Malis Paradigm

-I coach and teach at Isidore Newman School in New Orleans.
-I have been coaching LD and policy (as well as most every speech event) for over 20 years.
+I teach math and serve as chair of the math dept at Isidore Newman School in New Orleans.
+I retired from coaching at the end of the 2017-2018 school year.
+Prior to then, I coached LD and policy (as well as most every speech event) for over 25 years.
 I have judged many debates on the local, regional, and national circuits.

 My philosophy is in three sections.
 Section 1 applies to both policy and LD.
 Section 2 is policy-specific.
 Section 3 is LD-specific.